vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 powerful and granular capabilities:

 * `summarizerPromptName` allows you to select one of our [available summarizers](/docs/learn/grounded-generation/select-a-summarizer).
 * `promptText` lets you override the default prompt text with a [custom prompt](/docs/prompts/vectara-prompt-engine).
+Your use case might require a chatbot to be more human like, so you decide to create a custom response format that behaves more playfully in a conversation or summary.
 * `debug` lets you view detailed logs to help in troubleshooting and optimization.
 * `responseChars` controls the length of the summary, but it is **not** a hard limit like with the `maxTokens` parameter.